Today In History

 Historical Events

 Georgia's ratification vote wasn't close.
 The convention in Augusta approved the Constitution unanimously on January 2, 1788, making Georgia the fourth state to join the new union.
 Speed mattered.
-Georgia was the youngest and most vulnerable of the original thirteen colonies, with a population under 83,000 — including roughly 30,000 enslaved people.
-Creek and Cherokee nations controlled most of the western territory.
-Spanish Florida sat to the south.
+Georgia was the youngest and most vulnerable of the original thirteen colonies, with a population under 83,000, including roughly 30,000 enslaved people.
+Creek and Cherokee nations controlled most of the western territory, launching periodic raids on frontier settlements.
+Spanish Florida sat to the south, and Spain had closed the Mississippi River to American commerce, strangling trade.
 Georgia needed a strong federal government the way a small country needs a big ally.
 The delegates didn't even debate.
 They signed.
-Three states had ratified before them — Delaware, Pennsylvania, and New Jersey.
+Three states had ratified before them: Delaware, Pennsylvania, and New Jersey.
 But Georgia was the first Southern state to say yes.
-And unlike the contentious fights in Massachusetts and Virginia that followed, Georgia's decision took less than a day.
-Protection first.
-Philosophy later.
+And unlike the contentious fights in Massachusetts and Virginia that followed, where Federalists and Anti-Federalists argued for weeks over the balance between state sovereignty and central authority, Georgia's convention took less than a day.
+The strategic calculation was simple: without federal military protection, Georgia faced hostile neighbors on three sides.
+A strong central government meant federal troops, federal treaties, and federal money for frontier defense.
+The state's exposed position made it uniquely dependent on collective security.
+Other states could afford to argue about abstract principles and the danger of concentrated power.
+Georgia couldn't.
+Within a decade, the federal government negotiated treaties with the Creek Nation on Georgia's behalf and stationed troops along the frontier, vindicating the bet.
+Georgia got exactly what it wanted from the Constitution: survival first, philosophy later.

-Port Arthur held out for 154 days.
-When the Russian garrison finally surrendered on January 2, 1905, roughly 15,000 soldiers were left standing from an original force of over 40,000.
-The Japanese had thrown 130,000 troops at the fortress, losing more than 57,000 in the process.
-Bodies piled up on the slopes of 203 Meter Hill so thick that soldiers used them as cover.
+Port Arthur held out for 154 days under conditions that foreshadowed the trench warfare of World War I a decade later.
+When the Russian garrison finally surrendered on January 2, 1905, roughly 15,000 soldiers remained from an original force of over 40,000.
+The Japanese besiegers had thrown 130,000 troops at the fortress and lost more than 57,000, making it one of the bloodiest sieges in modern military history.
+The Russo-Japanese War had erupted in February 1904 over competing imperial ambitions in Manchuria and Korea.
+Port Arthur, a warm-water port at the tip of China''s Liaodong Peninsula, was Russia''s most strategic naval base in the Pacific.
+Japan launched a surprise torpedo attack on the Russian fleet anchored in the harbor, then settled in for a siege that would test every assumption about modern warfare.
+General Nogi Maresuke''s Japanese forces assaulted the hilltop fortifications repeatedly, suffering catastrophic losses at 203 Meter Hill, where bodies piled so thick that attacking soldiers used corpses as cover.
+Nogi lost both of his sons in the fighting.
+The hill changed hands multiple times before Japanese artillery finally gained the high ground, allowing observers to direct fire onto the Russian fleet in the harbor below.
+Ship after ship was sunk at anchor.
 General Anatoly Stoessel surrendered against the wishes of his own war council.
-Some of his officers thought they could hold out longer.
-He disagreed.
+Several Russian officers believed the garrison could hold longer.
 The fall of Port Arthur sent shockwaves through every European capital.
-An Asian nation had beaten a European empire in a modern siege — the first time that had happened.
-Russia's Baltic Fleet, already sailing halfway around the world to relieve Port Arthur, arrived months later to be destroyed at Tsushima.
-The loss helped trigger the 1905 Russian Revolution.
+An Asian nation had defeated a European empire in a modern industrial siege, the first time that had happened in the era of mechanized warfare.
+Russia''s Baltic Fleet, already sailing halfway around the world to relieve Port Arthur, arrived months later only to be annihilated at the Battle of Tsushima.
+The combined humiliations helped trigger the 1905 Russian Revolution.

-On January 2 of the Year of the Four Emperors, the Roman legions stationed in Germania Superior refused to swear their annual oath of loyalty to Emperor Galba.
+The Roman legions stationed in Germania Superior refused to swear their annual oath of loyalty to Emperor Galba on January 2 of the Year of the Four Emperors.
 Within days, they proclaimed Vitellius, their regional commander, as emperor instead.
 Galba was murdered in the Roman Forum two weeks later.
 Vitellius himself lasted only months before Vespasian's forces dragged him through the streets and killed him.

 Lenape and Wyandot warriors attacked a small settlement called Big Bottom on the Muskingum River in the Ohio Country on January 2, 1791.
 Twelve settlers and two soldiers died.
 The blockhouse had been left unfinished — one wall was still open.
 The massacre helped trigger the Northwest Indian War, a conflict that dragged on until 1795 and reshaped American expansion into the Ohio Valley.